alandsilva26/Pattern/README.md

 # Pattern
-This Repo contains basic c algorithms
+List and overview of patterns included
-Text editor used- Sublime Text 3
+Text editor used - Sublime Text 3
-Compiler used- GCC for Windows
+Compiler used - GCC for Windows
 All programs have their .exe files bellow them
 Download files to run them